BREAST SELF-EXAMINATION: THE ESSENTIALS

 Best Timing:

 If you menstruate, the ideal time for BSE is a few days after your period ends, when your breasts are less likely to be swollen or sore.
-Pick the same date each month for those who don’t menstruate to stay consistent [PLOS ONE].
+Select the same date each month, don't try to track those who don’t menstruate to maintain consistency [PLOS ONE].

 Visual Check:

-Stand before a mirror with straight shoulders and arms on your hips.
+Stand before a mirror with your shoulders straight and your arms on your hips.
 Look for changes in shape, size, skin texture, or the appearance of your nipples.
-Then, raise your arms and check again for any differences [Cancer].
+Then, raise your arms and Cancer again for any differences [Cancer].

 Feeling for Changes—Standing or Sitting:

 Doing this in the shower is often easier, as wet skin lets your fingers glide smoothly.
-Use the pads of your three middle fingers in small circles, covering the whole breast.
+Use the pads of your three middle fingers to make small circles, covering the entire breast.
 Vary the light, medium, and deep pressure to feel all the layers.

 Feeling for Changes—Lying Down:

 Lie with a pillow under your right shoulder and your right arm behind your head.
-Use your left hand to examine your right breast, then switch sides.
+Use your left hand to examine your right breast, then switch to the other side.
 Move in small circles over the whole breast and into the armpit area.
-Gently squeeze the nipple to check for any discharge [Cancer].
+Gently squeeze the nCancerto check for any discharge [Cancer].

 Patterns to Cover the Whole Breast:

-Stick to a specific pattern so you don’t miss any areas.
+A specific pattern to ensure you don’t miss any areas.
 You can move your fingers up and down in vertical lines, make circles from the nipple out, or check in wedge-shaped sections radiating from the nipple [Annals of Internal Medicine].

 What to Watch For: